Fostering Youth Development

 Partnering with Core-Net, an NPO dedicated to educating the next generation, we conduct the Kaneka Manufacturing Class at elementary schools near Kaneka Takasago Manufacturing Site, Osaka Manufacturing Site, and Shiga Manufacturing Site.
 The aim of the class is to increase children’s interest in and understanding of manufacturing.
 In the class, sixth graders assembled Scrollers II (a small self-powered rolling robot) kids, gaining a sense of the fun and satisfaction of making things.

 Elementary schools near the Kaneka Kashima Manufacturing Site are conducting field trip classes for chemical experiments based on a concept of “Let’s get into science.”
-Using our own products, we conducted experiments around the properties of foamed polystyrene including foaming, shock absorption, and insulation properties, giving students a chance to experience the wonder of chemistry.
+In fiscal 2023, the class activity focused on making original erasers using polyvinyl chloride resin, which gave students a chance to experience the wonders of chemistry.

 We will continue supporting students’ education with an emphasis on lighthearted fun.